-- 1. The directory structure, compilation scripts, makefiles, and documentation for building should be understandable to someone unfamiliar with the specifics of your model. - 2.
+- 1. The directory structure, compilation scripts, makefiles, and documentation for building must be understandable to someone unfamiliar with the specifics of your model. - 2.
 Do not deliver pre-built executables or libraries to IDSB.
 It is the SPA's responsibility to build all code before it is run in production. - 3.
-If more than one executable is to be built, divide the source files into sub-directories according to the executable they produce (unless multiple executables share a large portion of their code base in which case sub-directory sharing is allowed).
-The name of each source directory should be the name of the executable it produces plus the appropriate extension (.cd or .fd for C or FORTRAN code, respectively). - 4.
-All source code must be delivered with a modulefile and/or build script used to set up the build environment.
-It should define the compiler and its version (by loading the appropriate versioned compiler or 'PrgEnv' module), specific library versions, and all other external files used to compile the application.
-An example modulefile can be found in Example 12 of Appendix A. Creating symbolic links to external resources (i.e. to absolute paths) is not allowed. - 5.
-It is preferable that each source code directory have a makefile that does everything needed to build the executable.
-For example, global\fcst.fd would contain FORTRAN code and a makefile to produce the global\fcst executable.
-The basic 'make' command should not move the compiled binary; however, 'make install' may do so.
-Example 13 of Appendix A contains an example. - 6.
-Use a readme file in the source directory to explain the build process, particularly if it requires any interaction or if it is non-standard in any way; for example in situations where a makefile produces more than one executable.
+If more than one executable is to be built, divide the source files into sub-directories according to the executable they produce.
+The only exception is if multiple executables share a large portion of their code base in which case sub-directory sharing is allowed.
+The name of each source directory must be the name of the executable it produces plus the appropriate extension (.cd or .fd for C or FORTRAN code, respectively).
+If multiple executables are produced then their names must resemble the base source directory name.

+- 4. All source code must be delivered with a modulefile and/or build script used to set up the build environment.
+It must define the compiler and its version (by loading the appropriate versioned compiler or 'PrgEnv' module), specific library versions, and all other external files used to compile the application.
+An example modulefile can be found in Example 12 of Appendix A. Creating symbolic links to external resources (e.g. to absolute paths) is not allowed. - 5.
+Each source code directory must have a makefile that does everything needed to build the executable.
+For example, global_fcst.fd would contain FORTRAN code and a makefile to produce the global_fcst executable.
+The basic 'make' command must not move the compiled binary; however, 'make install' may do so.
+Example 13 of Appendix A contains an example.
+See Environment Equivalence (EE) standards for more details about builds - 6.
+There are five critical targets that must be defined in every makefile.
+They are all, debug, install, clean and test.
+Example 13 of Appendix A contains an example of each. - 7.
+Use a readme file in the source directory to explain the build process, particularly if it requires any interaction or if it is non-standard in any way; for example, in situations where a makefile produces more than one executable.
 Clear, concise instructions (see Example 10 in Appendix A) will reduce confusion and errors if it becomes necessary to rebuild the executable quickly.